Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Why It Matters

-We illustrate this last point using data made available by Criteo (an advertising platform) based on randomly targeting advertising to a large sample of users.~\citep{diemert2018large}.\footnote{Check \URL{https://ailab.criteo.com/criteo-uplift-prediction-dataset/} for details and access to the data.
-We use the version of the dataset that does not have leakage.} We use “conversions” as the outcome of interest.
+We illustrate this last point using data made available by Criteo (an advertising platform) based on randomly targeting advertising to a large sample of users~\citep{diemert2018large}.\footnote{Check \URL{https://ailab.criteo.com/criteo-uplift-prediction-dataset/} for details and access to the data.
+We use the version of the dataset without leakage.} We use “conversions” as the outcome of interest.
 The data include 13,979,592 instances, each representing a user with 11 features, a treatment indicator for the ad, and the label (i.e., whether the user converted or not).
 The treatment rate is 85\%.

-We consider two different targeting models: a causal tree~\citep{athey2016recursive} that predicts the CATE of the ad on conversions, and a non-causal decision tree that predicts the probability of conversion (without showing the ad).
-Both models were tuned and evaluated using cross-validation, so the results we report next were obtained using out-of-sample predictions.~Figure~\ref{fig:comparison} shows the uplift curves~\citep{radcliffe2011real} of the two approaches.
-An uplift curve shows the causal impact (y-axis) as a function of how many individuals are treated with a given treatment policy.
+We consider two different targeting models: a causal tree~\citep{athey2016recursive} that predicts the CATE of the ad on conversions, and a non-causal decision tree that predicts the probability of conversion when no ad is shown.
+Both models were trained and tuned with cross-validation using 80\% of the sample (the training set), but we only used the data for the untreated instances to train and tune the non-causal tree.
+So, the non-causal tree was trained with no data on how people behave when treated and substantially fewer data overall (recall that the treatment rate is 85\%).

+We then evaluated the two models on the remaining 20\% of the sample (the test set) by using their predictions to score individuals and plotting the expected conversion rate as a function of the percentage of the individuals with the largest scores who are targeted, as shown in~Figure~\ref{fig:comparison}.
+More specifically, because the data was collected through a randomized experiment, we can estimate the conversion rate produced by a targeting model as:

+where $D$ is a binary variable that indicates whether the evaluated model intends to target the individual, $T$ is a binary variable that indicates whether the individual was treated in the data, and $Y$ is a binary variable that indicates whether the individual converted.
+So, Figure~\ref{fig:comparison} estimates the conversion rates that would result from using the evaluated models to decide which individuals to target, as the models target more individuals.